2kofawsome/full-stack-chessboard/README.md

 Next Tasks:

-- Stockfish difficulties (Stockfish levels + stockfish time)!!!
+- Checkmates, game end, game restart, etc

+- Starting game/new game

 - Flow of user experience

-- Checkmates, game end, game restart, etc

 - Wait for more packages to arrive in the mail!